rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 <!-- #region -->
 ## Why Should We Write Tests?

-The fact of the matter is that everyone already tests their code to some extent.
+The fact of the matter is that it is intuitive for most people to test their code to some extent.
 After writing, say, a new function, it is only natural to contrive an input to feed it, and to check that the function returns the output that we expected.
-To the extent that anyone would want to see evidence that their code works, we need not motivate the importance of testing.
+To the extent that one would want to see evidence that their code works, we need not motivate the importance of testing.

 Less obvious are the massive benefits that we stand to gain from formalizing this testing process.
 And by "formalizing", we mean taking the test scenarios that we were running our code through, and encapsulating them in their own functions that can be run from end-to-end.